 You can also use MASV Portals to quickly receive files by sending anyone a link to your Portal; all they need to do, in turn, is drag their file into your Portal.
-Users can further integrate their Portal with their third-party cloud storage platform using MASV Cloud Connect, combined with MASV Unlimited Storage for instant file backup.
+Users can further integrate their Portal with their third-party cloud storage platform using MASV Cloud Integration, combined with MASV Unlimited Storage for instant file backup.

 MASV is available for a flat pay-as-you-go rate of $0.25/GB (with extended storage an extra ten cents per GB per month), or you can request a quote for custom plans.